alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ---
 layout: distill
 title: Reinforcement Learning using Graph Neural Networks
 description: Graph Neural Networks (GNNs) have been widely used in various supervised learning domains, known for their size invariance and ability to model relational data.
 Fewer works have explored their potential in Reinforcement Learning (RL).
-In this blog post, we discuss how GNNs can be effectively integrated into Deep RL frameworks, unlocking new capabilities for agents to reason with dynamic action spaces and achieve high-quality zero-shot size generalisation.
+In this blog post, we discuss how GNNs can be effectively integrated into Deep RL frameworks, unlocking new capabilities for agents to reason with dynamic action spaces and unbounded input sizes.
 date: 2026-04-27
 future: true
 htmlwidgets: true